MSUDataAnalytics/SSC442/static/slides/01-slides.md

 <!-- slide -->
 # More on Teams

-- Your team must come up with a name and a Github site for your project and labs.
+- You should strongly consider coordinating your work via Github.
 - Your team will earn the same scores on all projects.
-- Teams will only submit one write-up.
+- Teams will only submit one write-up for the two mini-projects and the final project.

 To combat additional freeloading, we will use a reporting system.
 See the course website for more details.